-The undersigned P/R PARTICIPANT agree to the following:
+The undersigned P/R PARTICIPANT agrees to the following:

-- A. To work to repair their own home in XX 's Purchase/Repair Program, using Rural Development and/or alternative financing. - B. To use their labor to the extent required and to pay for all materials and contracted labor and services used in the repair of their home, according to the directions of XX. - C. To use their best efforts to meet construction goals and objectives established by XX in performance of this agreement. - D. To work at all times in a safe manner, and to follow the Construction Supervisor's instructions in this regard. - E. To work at any job as required by the Construction Supervisor. - F. To cooperate with XX in the performance of the requirements as set forth in this agreement, and to conduct themselves at all times in a manner that will not disrupt or interrupt their performance of assigned tasks. - G. To follow the plans, budgets, blueprints, specifications and instructions of XX and Rural Development in the repair of their house.
-(Change orders will only be allowed in accordance with Section XI following.) - H. To allow \underline{XX} to solicit bids.
+- A. To work to repair their own home in (INSERT ORGANIZATION NAME)'s Purchase/Repair Program, using USDA Rural Development and/or alternative financing. - B. To use their labor to the extent required and to pay for all materials and contracted labor and services used in the repair of their home, according to the directions of (INSERT) ORGANIZATION NAME). - C. To use their best efforts to meet construction goals and objectives established by ((INSERT ORGANIZATION NAME) in performance of this agreement.

-- I. To provide XX written schedules of the hours they are available to work and to work the hours as assigned by the Construction Supervisor. - J. To review requests for payment as submitted by XX and to sign checks for payment, acknowledging that if legitimate bills are not paid, property is subject to liens in accordance with state law.
-(See Section III, A.10. following.) - K. Not to move into the house that will become theirs or move personal property into that house until approved to do so by \underline{XX} and Rural Development and/or other appropriate officials. - L. To purchase Homeowners Insurance as required by Rural Development, to be in force beginning with the date of loan closing.
-(See Section XIII following) - M. To attend all scheduled meetings as directed by XX.
-(See Section V.D.4. following.) - N. To work as directed by the Construction Supervisor. - O. To attend all pre-construction training meetings offered by XX. - P. To close their loan account within (30) days of final inspection by Rural Development, unless otherwise extended by Rural Development. - Q. To meet all other requirements as set forth in this agreement.
+- D. To work at all times in a safe manner, and to follow the Construction Supervisor's instructions in this regard. - E. To work at any job as required by the Construction Supervisor. - F. To cooperate with ((INSERT ORGANIZATION NAME) in the performance of the requirements as set forth in this agreement, and to conduct themselves at all times in a manner that will not disrupt or interrupt their performance of assigned tasks. - G. To follow the plans, budgets, blueprints, specifications and instructions of ((INSERT) ORGANIZATION NAME) and USDA Rural Development in the repair of their house.
+(Change orders will only be allowed in accordance with Handbook 3550-1, Chapter 5, Section 5.24 D. - H. To allow (INSERT ORGANIZATION NAME) to solicit bids and initiate subcontracts. - I. To provide (INSERT ORGANIZATION NAME) written schedules of the hours they are available to work and to work the hours as assigned by the Construction Supervisor. - J. To review requests for payment as submitted by (INSERT ORGANIZATION NAME) and to sign checks for payment, acknowledging that if legitimate bills are not paid, property is subject to liens in accordance with state law. - K. Not to move into or move personal property into the house until approved to do so by (INSERT ORGANIZATION NAME) and USDA Rural Development and/or other appropriate officials. - L. To purchase Homeowners Insurance as required by USDA Rural Development, to be in force beginning with the date of loan closing. - M. To attend all scheduled meetings as directed by (INSERT ORGANIZATION NAME) . - N. To work as directed by the Construction Supervisor. - O. To attend all pre-construction training meetings offered by ((INSERT\ORGANIZATION NAME). - P. To convert their loan account within (30) days of final inspection by USDA Rural Development, unless otherwise extended by USDA Rural Development. - Q. To meet all other requirements as set forth in this agreement.